cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    ```

    Note the use of the `interface` keyword instead of `class` in the type header.
 In this example,
-   `Styleable` is the contract that can be signed by implementing classes.
+   `Styleable` is the contract that can be signed by other classes.

 1. The second big syntax difference involves the inclusion of abstract methods, illustrated